How To Create a Niche Price Comparison Website

 Shopzilla compares prices from different online retailers for electronics, home appliances, clothing, jewelry, and more.

 The product comparison site allows visitors to search for a product and see how much different retailers are offering it.
-Here’s an example of price comparison for a Nikon mirrorless camera:
+Here’s an example of a price comparison for a Nikon mirrorless camera:

 Visitors can click a link to that retailer and complete their purchase.
 Shopzilla earns a commission for the referral and the shopper saves some money in the process.